Adeyemi0/global_average_internet_usage/README.md

 ### Statistical Analysis: Welch's T-Test, Cohen's d, and 95% Confidence Interval
-A Welch's T-Test was conducted to compare the mean internet usage between developed and developing countries.
-The results revealed a statistically significant difference (t=33.8665, p<0.0001).
-The effect size, measured by Cohen's d, was 1.0930, indicating a very large difference in internet usage between the two groups.
-Additionally, the 95% confidence interval for the difference in means was [26.7132,29.9962], confirming the robustness of the observed difference.
+A Welch's t-test comparing the mean internet usage between developed and developing countries yielded a statistically significant difference (t = 33.87, p < 0.0001).
+The effect size was very large (Cohen's d = 1.09), and the 95% confidence interval for the mean difference ([26.71, 29.99]) reinforces the robustness of this finding.

 #### 1. Welch's T-Test
 Welch's T-Test, also known as the **unequal variances t-test**, is a statistical test used to compare the means of two independent groups when the assumption of equal variances (homoscedasticity) is violated.
 Unlike the standard Student's T-Test, Welch's T-Test does not assume that the variances of the two groups are equal, making it more robust in such cases.